Last Updated on February 7, 2023 by Matt

 As per the manual, you can conserve or recharge your battery the most by braking down from higher speeds, or braking while going downhill.

-This only works when braking down from 8 km/h (5 m/h).
-Braking when driving slower than that will not recharge the battery, and may actually end up costing a little extra power.
+This only works when breaking down from 8 km/h (5 m/h).
+Braking when driving slower than that will not recharge the battery and may cost a little extra power.

 Kicking or coasting without using the throttle can also recharge very small amounts of power back into the battery.